abse4411/projz_renpy_translation/README.md

 - `D:\games\renpy_game_demo` is the root dir of your RenPy game.
 - `-n my_game` is optional，which enables you to take a nickname for the TranslationIndex.
 You can use this nickname to specify the TranslationIndex instead of an index when running a command.
 If no nickname is specified, it will be randomly generated.

-  In addition, you can define an optional tag by specifying the `-t` arg (e.g., `-t 1.0`).
-If no tag is specified, the default one is `None`.
+  In addition, you can define an optional tag by providing the `-t` arg (e.g., `-t 1.0`).
+If no tag is provided, the default one is `None`.
 - `n` is short name of `new` command.
-We have defined many short names for common commands, and you can run the command `help -u` to print the details of all commands (including their short names).
+We have defined many short names for common commands.
+And you can run the command `help -u` to print the details of all commands (including their short names).
 > **🚨Note🚨**<br />
 > If the path of RenPy game contains spaces, please use double quotes (or single quotes) to enclose the path.
 For example: `new "D:\games\renpy game_demo" -n my_game`